Hildegard Hammerschmidt-Hummel: Background

 Hammerschmidt-Hummel studied at the University of Marburg, earning her PhD in English literature in 1972.
 After her habilitation at the University of Mainz in 1977, she was granted the venia legendi and has been teaching English literature and cultural studies at the two universities since then.
 From 1979 to 1982, she served as Consul for Cultural Affairs at the German consulate general in Toronto.
 From 1982 to 2005, Professor Hammerschmidt-Hummel was the senior research scholar and editor of the Shakespeare Illustration project, the archives of which she greatly enlarged after the founder of the archive, Professor Horst Oppel, died in 1982.

 Criticism

 Hammerschmidt-Hummel's work has drawn some criticism.
-Tarnya Cooper of the National Portrait Gallery stated that Hammerschmidt-Hummel's views are based on a "fundamental misunderstanding of visual art".
+Tarnya Cooper of the National Portrait Gallery in London stated that Hammerschmidt-Hummel's views are based on a "fundamental misunderstanding of visual art".